Lisa Marie Presley’s Daughters Still Living With Priscilla Presley

 “At this point, the TBI has not opened an official case in connection to this matter.”

-Priscilla Presley took to Instagram to post pictures of the two twin girls, and wrote in the caption that they will remain by her side until “all this is sorted out.”
+Priscilla Presley took to Instagram to post pictures of the two twin girls, and she wrote in the caption that they will remain by her side until “all this is sorted out.”

 There is Lots of confusion, commotion and concern from all the talk circulating.
 Let me put this to rest… the girls have not been in foster care and never will be.
 The girls have been with me and will be until all this is sorted out. ♥️